thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 If specific Edge is missing placeholder attribute key, Platform will notify regarding it during the assignment to Edge or Integration configuration update:

 {% include images-gallery.html imageCollection="missingPlaceholder" %}

+### Edge limitations

+In the current version, Edge is not able to create customers, device profiles and entity groups.
+This limitation affect Uplink Data converter functionality as well.

 ### See Also

 Explore guides and video tutorials related to specific integrations: